tienfeek/chute-tutorials/Android/Multi-Image Picker Tutorial/README.md

 LocalImagePickerTutorialApp can extend MultiImagePickerApp like shown in this tutorial:

 <pre><code>
-public class LocalImagePickerTutorialApp extends MultiImagePickerApp {
+public class MultiImagePickerTutorialApp extends MultiImagePickerApp {

 }
 </code></pre>